Control table

-Table structure
+Data structure

-The tables can have multiple dimensions, of fixed or variable lengths and are usually portable between computer platforms, requiring only a change to the interpreter, not the algorithm itself – the logic of which is essentially embodied within the table structure and content.
+A table can be structured in a variety of ways.
+It may have one or multiple dimensions and be of fixed or variable length.
 The structure of the table may be similar to a multimap associative array, where a data value (or combination of data values) may be mapped to one or more functions to be performed.
+Often, the structure allows tabular data is portable between computer platforms as long as a compatible interpreter exists on each platform.